Understanding the Security Risk Behind File Upload Forms

 ?>

 Never accept a filename from the request and pass it directly to readfile().
-A request like /download.php?file=../../../etc/passwd is a path traversal attack if the script is not careful.
-Using an integer file ID and looking up the actual filename from a database eliminates this risk entirely.
+A request like /download.php?file=../../../etc/passwd is a path traversal attack if the script uses the user-supplied value.
+Using an integer file ID and looking up the actual filename from a database eliminates this entire class of vulnerability.
 There is no user-supplied path involved in the filesystem read.

 Scanning Uploaded Files for Malware

-For higher-security applications, integrate ClamAV to scan uploaded files before they are stored.
-A PHP script that saves a file and then runs it through clamscan before confirming the upload to the user can catch malicious files that bypass content validation:
+For higher-security applications, integrate ClamAV to scan files before they are permanently stored.
+A PHP script that validates a file, runs it through clamscan, and only moves it to storage if the scan passes catches malicious files that bypass content validation:

 <?php